 (SSL) Tells curl to use the specified certificate directory to verify the peer.
-The certificates must be in PEM format, and the directory must have been processed using the c\rehash utility supplied with openssl.
-Using --capath can allow curl to make SSL-connections much more efficiently than using --cacert if the --cacert file contains many CA certificates.
+Multiple paths can be provided by separating them with ":" (e.g. "path1:path2:path3").
+The certificates must be in PEM format, and if curl is built against OpenSSL, the directory must have been processed using the c_rehash utility supplied with OpenSSL.
+Using --capath can allow OpenSSL-powered curl to make SSL-connections much more efficiently than using --cacert if the --cacert file contains many CA certificates.